 Growth Levers For The Win

-“Partnerships with brands and capturing the market with private labels helped us accelerate further,” says Nishit, explaining the steps that his team took to capture market share once the hygiene fixes had reached critical mass.
+“Partnerships with brands and capturing the market with private brands helped us accelerate further,” says Nishit, explaining the steps that his team took to capture market share once the hygiene fixes had reached critical mass.

 “Gaining ground in perception was a big step and we took bets on specific products,” observes Devendra.
 “Nutrition is an import category and during The Big Billion Days, we acquired the entire stock of a top brand and made it available to our customers.”

 In June 2018, Nivea, a large FMCG player, launched its Real Madrid international men’s range of personal care products uniquely on Flipkart.
 The Beauty Reload campaign in Personal Care brought significant attention to the improved selection and pricing.
 In Sports, influencer campaigns on Instagram returned high click-through rates, underscoring customers’ awareness of and interest in Flipkart’s strong presence in the category.
 In June 2018, the season of the FIFA World Cup, customers flocked to buy FIFA merchandise, which was available on Flipkart alone.
 In Books, Flipkart partnered with publishers to launch collectibles like The Puffin Book Of Folktales featuring marquee authors like Ruskin Bond, Sudha Murty, Devdutt Pattanaik and Paro Anand.
 Flipkart also began to co-publish classics with Penguin Random House.
 The affordably priced titles are easily recognizable by the Flipkart SmartBuy logo alongside the publisher’s logo, and they are available on Flipkart alone.

 “We are very bullish on the growth of books,” says Sreejith.
 “With pure operational rigor, we’re in a good place again.
 We have brought value to the table for the audience and we are being rewarded for it.”

 Even traditional FMCG brands were emboldened to take a digital leap and leverage the advantage of Flipkart’s reach to win consumers in new markets.
 In August 2018, Nestle India launched its Maggi Special Masala flavor of instant noodles on Flipkart alone.